Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 Once our system image is downloaded, we connect our SD card via card reader to our operating system.

-From the balenaEtcher window select Flash from image and point to the downloaded Raspberry OS file (compressed, no need to extract).
+From the balenaEtcher window select Flash from the image and point to the downloaded Raspberry OS file (compressed, no need to extract).

 Select your card by clicking Select target and confirm all by clicking Flash! button.